TheArtificial/theartificial.nl/source/blog/2014-07-08-graduation.md

 ![Werkplaats Typografie Graduation Program](2014-07-08-graduation/wt.png)

 This self-driven approach shapes the student work uniquely; each student’s style shows through their whole body of work, despite the fact that the exhibition stemmed from the same initial conversation and the same set of questions. (“How can a book become a work and how can a work become a book?
 When is music inscribed into language?
 What colours do letters have and how can invisible forces surface on our bodies?”)

+# The value of personal work
+Unfortunately, my time at each show was limited to an hour--not nearly enough time to delve deep into the exceptional work shown.
+My biggest takeway from them all was the reminder that experiment is good, and crazy can also be beautiful.
+As a student, you have much more time and freedom to try out absurd ideas and refine them into a polished style later.
+In the working world, obstacles like turn around times, client opinions, and "best practices" can sometimes stand in the way of discovery.
+The work I saw last week reaffirms my belief in the need for personal projects and a space to design judgement free.
+Most of the student's work is available online through their respective school's site.
+So if you haven't seen them yet, get in there, connect with your inner student, and start brainstorming your next personal project.